pact-foundation/pact.io/faq/README.md

 * optimising your builds so that they run faster

 If you work in a more traditional "Big Bang Release" environment, choose end to end tests that focus on the core business value provided by your system, rather than on tests that try to check that the HTTP requests are being done correctly.

+### Can I use Pact for UI tests?

+We do not recommend it.
+Please read more on the [Consumer Best Practices](best_practices/consumer#avoid-using-pact-for-tests-that-involve-the-ui) page.

 ### How can I handle versioning?